Kakarot-zz/quartz/content/index.md

 title: Welcome
 ---

-This is June's personal site,
+Hello , I'm June(Wangjun).

-Primarily used to share and document some of the fun and interesting things I've purchased.
+This site is mainly dedicated to showcasing the fun and intriguing items I've acquired.

 ### About Me